Fully self-consistent optimization of the Jastrow-Slater-type wave function using a similarity-transformed Hamiltonian: Results

 \subsubsection{Optimized one-electron orbitals}

 Figure~\ref{fig:optorb} presents the optimized one-electron orbitals of the $1s$ state.
-Here, the left orbital $\chi$ is shown for the BiTC method because a difference of $\phi$ between TC and BiTC is almost discernible.
-We can clearly see that the one-electron orbital is deformed by optimization in the (Bi)TC method.
+Here, the left orbital $\chi$ is shown for the BITC method because a difference of $\phi$ between TC and BITC is almost discernible.
+We can clearly see that the one-electron orbital is deformed by optimization in the TC and BITC methods.
 Overall, the right orbital $\phi$ is a bit localized compared with the HF orbital, while the left orbital $\chi$ is rather a bit delocalized.
-The reason why the right orbital $\phi$ is localized in the (Bi)TC method is as follows: the electron-electron interaction is screened by the Jastrow factor and then an electron is allowed to become closer to the nucleus to get stabilized.
-It seems that the one-electron orbital is a bit over-localized for the $S_{\mathrm{ee}}$ Jastrow function, while it is somewhat weakened for the $S_{\mathrm{een}}$ Jastrow function, as is consistent with our observation discussed in the previous section.
-The opposite trend for localization between $\phi$ and $\chi$ originates from the fact that the left orbital can be regarded as the mean-field solution for $F\mathcal{H}F^{-1}$ rather than $\mathcal{H}_{\mathrm{TC}} = F^{-1}\mathcal{H}F$, where the effect of the Jastrow factor is expected to be inverted.
+The reason why the right orbital $\phi$ is localized in the TC and BITC methods is as follows: the electron-electron interaction is screened by the Jastrow factor and then an electron is allowed to become closer to the nucleus to get stabilized.
+It seems that the one-electron orbital is a bit over-localized for the $S_{\mathrm{ee}}$ Jastrow function, while it is somewhat weakened for the $S_{\mathrm{een}}$ Jastrow function, as is consistent with our observation discussed in Sec.~\ref{sec:opt_jastr_funct}.
+The opposite trend for localization between $\phi$ and $\chi$ originates from the fact that the left orbital can be regarded as the mean-field solution of $F\mathcal{H}F^{-1}$ rather than $\mathcal{H}_{\mathrm{TC}} = F^{-1}\mathcal{H}F$, where the effect of the Jastrow factor is expected to be inverted.